Thomas Bristow, PsyD

 Phone: (815) 836-5968

 My name is Matthew Lange and I teach a number of undergraduate courses including personality and adult development.
 However, I have always been most fond of teaching general psychology.
-It is this first course that truly introduces you to the possibilities and applications found in the diverse field of psychology.
+It is this first course that introduces the wide range of possibilities found in the diverse field of psychology.
 My teaching style is interactive with a focus on applying course topics to real life examples.
-I have always been most interested in how psychology can be used to understand or even change our own behavior.
-My personal research interests include academic motivation and identity development.
-However, I always work to incorporate the interests of each new class as we learn together.
+My personal research interests include academic motivation and learning.
+I am also the accelerated psychology program director in the school of professional and continuing education.

 Lindsay Miroballi, MA, LCPC